 If you have the time, I highly recommend taking this route!
 In our guide below we share all the details you need to know to hike the Acid War Zone to Nakalele Blowhole Trail in Maui.

 Psst!
 If you’re looking for other great hikes to do in Maui, we also recommend checking out the:

 Quick Trail Facts

 Before we dive into the details, here are a few Acid War Zone Trail facts to give you an overall idea of the hike:

 - Trail difficulty: Easy

 Location & Parking

 The Nakalele Blowhole is located 16 miles from Lahaina which is a 30–40-minute drive.
-To get there you can take the Honoapiilani Highway-30 that later turns left and becomes Kahekili Highway-340.
+To get there you can take the Honoapiilani Highway-30 which later turns left and becomes Kahekili Highway-340.